TRAIL NAME: Johnson’s Pasture Trail

 HIKE DURATION: 2.5 Hours (approx)

-After we meet here, we’ll then caravan to the trail head parking.
+After we meet here and do any car consolidations, then we’ll caravan to the trail head parking.

 PARKING AT THE TRAILHEAD: There will be free residential parking.
 Please be aware of all street signs in the area where you park your vehicle.

 HIKE WALKTHROUGH: Johnson’s Pasture is in the foothills of Claremont that’s a part of the larger Claremont Hills Wilderness Park.
 The approx. 4-mile loop with a respectable 860-ft gain of elevation, and provides views of the San Gabriel mountains.

 We will start at the trail head near Mountain Ave.
 We begin with a slight up hill on a dirt trail to a small shaded grove that leads to a junction for Gale Mountain.
 We’ll take a right hand turn at the junction and head towards Gale Mountain.

 We will proceed for about a mile, along a dirt trail to a steep stretch.
 Headed towards the fire road on the hill to a large transmission tower which we will stop and enjoy the view.
 Continue on the (asphalt) fire road on a descent (no shade) for about ½ a mile, We will make a right and continue on a dirt trail that continues with a steep incline with nice elevation gain.
 Expect most of the trail to have un-shaded sections.
 We will have multiple stops along the way to help with some of the challenging inclines.
 Continue on the trail till we come to the junction in the trail that will take us back to the trail head to complete the loop.